 Dr. Laguë was appointed Dean of the Faculty of Engineering at the University of Ottawa in August 2006 and he completed his 10-year tenure on June 30, 2016.
 As the Chief Executive Officer of the Faculty of Engineering, Dr. Laguë's responsibilities extended to all academic and resource matters within the Faculty.
 He chaired the Faculty Council and the Faculty Executive Committee.
 At the University level, Dr. Laguë was a member of the University of Ottawa Senate.
 He has actively contributed to various committees, workgroups, and task forces dealing with academic, financial, labour relations, and space issues.
 A member of the National Council of Deans of Engineering and Applied Science (NCDEAS|CCDISA) from 2002 to 2016, Dr. Laguë chaired that organization between 2008 and 2011.
 In that capacity, he represented Canadian engineering schools at the Canadian Engineering Leadership Forum (CELF|FLGC) and served as an Advisor to Engineers Canada's Board of Directors.
 Between 2011 and 2013, Dr. Laguë served as Chair of the Council of Ontario Deans of Engineering (CODE).

 Between September 2016 and April 2017, Dr. Laguë was a Fulbright Canada Scholar in California where he studied the “entrepreneurial ecosystems” in place in four major engineering schools (Stanford University, University of California, Berkeley, University of California, Davis, University of Southern California).
-Since 2017, Dr. Laguë is responsible for an institutional endeavour aimed at increasing and diversifying the sources of capital and operating revenues available to the University of Ottawa.
-In 2018, he joined Engineers Canada as a volunteer Educator-in-Residence in the areas of equity and diversity and of professional accreditation of programs of studies in engineering.
-Since February 2019, Dr. Laguë is a Visiting Professor at the Unleash Space of the Centre for Innovation and Entrepreneurship at the University of Auckland in New Zealand.
+From 2017 to 2019, Dr. Laguë was responsible for an institutional endeavour aimed at increasing and diversifying the sources of capital and operating revenues available to the University of Ottawa.
+In 2018 – 2019, he joined Engineers Canada as a volunteer Educator-in-Residence in the areas of equity and diversity and of professional accreditation of programs of studies in engineering.
+From February to April 2019, Dr. Laguë was a Visiting Professor at the Unleash Space of the Centre for Innovation and Entrepreneurship at the University of Auckland in New Zealand.
 In 2020, he was appointed Coordinator for the Development of Continuing Education in the Faculty for the Faculty.
 And since July 2020, Dr. Laguë has been serving as Special Advisor to the Provost and Vice-President, Academic Affairs on all matters that relate to campus reintegration as a result of the COVID-19 pandemic.

 Fields of interest and expertise